collective/awesome-volto/README.md

 - [volto-slate-dataentity](https://github.com/eea/volto-slate-dataentity) - Connect text entities in the rich text editor to volto-datablocks connected data

 ### Layout addons

+Enhancements to the way blocks can be used, to create custom layouts

 - [volto-subblocks](https://github.com/collective/volto-subblocks) - A framework to edit and embed blocks into other blocks
 - [volto-tabs-block](https://github.com/eea/volto-tabs-block) - (wizard-level) Split a Volto page into tabs, complete with editing form integration, using just a simple tabs block.